-Not even realising that you could book on some camper stops, we ended up rather stuck for a place to park up.
+Not realising that you could book camperstops, we ended up stuck for a place to park up.
 It was no surprise, that hundreds of others were in the same situation.

 Glancing through the pages of Social Media, the increase in campervan or motorhome ownership seems to be at an all time high.
 There are so many reasons to pack up the day job and turn to buying that dream van.
-Many are wanting to begin those travels, which they have craved for so long.
+Many wanting to begin travels, which they’ve craved for so long.

-Add to this, the many Facebook groups which have sprung up in recent years.
-Where thousands of followers and a complete range of topics have amounted to a mass of information overload.
+Add to this, the many Facebook groups which have sprung up in recent years, here thousands of followers and topics have amounted to mass information overload.

 It had seemed, that most of Great Britain had taken the plunge into the world of vanlife, motorhomes and campervans!

-Venturing across the Channel for the start of a Summer tour of Italy.
-We couldn’t help imagine being joined by a mass of GB number plates.
-We thought we’d be amongst a selection of vans, coming in all shapes, sizes and configurations.
+Venturing across the Channel for the start of a Summer tour of Italy, we imagined being joined by a mass of GB number plates.
+Thinking we’d be amongst a selection of vans, coming in all shapes, sizes and configurations.

-It started out promising enough.
-As we parked on one of our favourite Aires at Brugges, we counted several GB stickers.
-These were proudly attached to an array of vans, more than some past years put together.
-The British were venturing more into Europe, we were now not alone!
-Or so we thought!
+It started out promising enough, parking on one of our favourite Aires at Brugges, we counted several GB stickers.
+These were proudly attached to an array of vans, more than some years put together.
+The British were venturing more into Europe, we were now not alone, or so we thought!

-However, as we travelled on through Germany, the trail became less and less.
-Although a 3 day stop at the biggest off road overland truck show in the world, Abenteuer and Allrad proved a little more promising.
+Travelling on through Germany, the trail became less and less, a 3 day stop at the biggest off road overland truck show in the world, Abenteuer and Allrad proved a little more promising.

 Here, we discovered several British enthusiasts, mainly 4×4 owners and potential buyers of the big truck market.
-As we parked up amongst these incredible overland vehicles, descending on Bad Kissingen, it was quite interesting engaging in conversation with some fellow travellers.
+Parking amongst these incredible overland vehicles, descending on Bad Kissingen, it was interesting to engage in conversation with some fellow travellers.

-As our Sprinter wheels drove on through the neighbouring countries of Switzerland, Austria and Liechtenstein.
-Our main destination of Italy, we came closer.
-By this stage, we’d lost sight of fellow GB stickers and instead found ourselves alone, on the great roads of our Europe.
+As our Sprinter wheels drove on through the neighbouring countries of Switzerland, Austria and Liechtenstein, our destination of Italy came closer.
+By this stage, we’d lost sight of fellow GB stickers and instead found ourselves alone, on the great roads of Europe.

-So, this has got us thinking and even made us slightly puzzled.
-Because, if the social media pages are correct and so many campervan mad enthusiasts have taken up the pastime.
-Just where is everyone going in their vans?
+This had us thinking, if social media pages are correct and so many campervan-mad enthusiasts have taken up the hobby, where is everyone going in their vans?
 Or is it actually reality, that most people don’t venture too far from home?
-Maybe choosing to stay in Britain or perhaps travel a short distance to France, in their early days of owning that first van.
+Possibly choosing to stay in Britain or perhaps travel a short distance to France, in their early days of owning that first van.

-Whatever the reason for having a lack of British company on our Summer travels.
-For those lovely British people that we did encounter, mainly around the busier tourist towns of Lake Garda.
-It was certainly a pleasure to exchange notes and hear of their own travels.
-The opportunities to travel across the amazing European countries, that we are so fortunate to be able to enjoy.
+Whatever the reason for a lack of British company on our Summer travels, those lovely British people that we did encounter, around the busier tourist towns of Lake Garda, were a pleasure to exchange notes with and hear their own travels.

 Later on in our trip we accidentally got talking to an Australian couple.
-Enjoying a really interesting conversation and even recommending them to try our local Welsh mountain bike trails and campsites, for their visit to the UK, which was their next destination.
+Enjoying interesting conversation we recommended them to try our local Welsh mountain bike trails and campsites, for their up and coming trip to Wales.

 A week or so later, sure enough, they had ventured up to North Wales and experienced our local area including the forest trails that we’d suggested.
 Including a lovely campsite overlooking the majestic Moel Siabod moutain peak.
 It was lovely to exchange our Instagram profiles to capture the moment.

-Finally, on one of our last Stellplatz stops at a German vineyard.
-Our fellow neighbours, were already sat out under their awning to protect them from the intense Summer sun.
-The soon invited us over to sample the wine that they’d just bought from the local vineyard co-operative.
+Finally, on our arrival at our last Stellplatz stop, at a German vineyard, our fellow neighbours, were already sat out under their awning to protect them from the Summer sun.
+They soon invited us over to sample the wine that they’d just bought from the local vineyard co-operative.

-Happily supplying us with the local tipple and exchanging tales of adventures that they soon hope to have.
-They were hoping to cross to Canada in their own campervan.
+Happily supplying us with the local tipple and exchanging tales of adventures that they soon hope to have, involving crossing to Canada in their own campervan.
 Language, as we so often find, is no barrier among those with the same interests and ambition for travel in the van.

 If you enjoyed reading “Brits Abroad where are they?”
 Read our next blog: